 Ask Lots of Questions: Make a list of questions about the listing and sprinkle them into your conversation with the host.
 Asking well-informed questions lets the interviewer know that you did your research and care about the finer details of the opportunity.

 Sell Yourself: Be open, honest, and give the host a chance to know you during the interview.
 Offer up fun details about your life and let your personality shine through.
 Tell the host about your strengths, passions, past travel experiences, and future goals.

 Eliminate Any Doubts: What’s your plan if a pet gets sick?
 Are you prepared to navigate the home security system every time you come and go?
 How often will you check the mail?
 What if a pipe bursts?

-Hosts tend to imagine worst-case scenarios when entrusting their home to a stranger, so get prepared to answer questions like those above.
+Hosts tend to imagine worst-case scenarios when entrusting their home to a stranger, so prepare to answer questions like the ones above.
 Reassuring hosts will help them eliminate any doubt about you, the trusted house sitter.

 Let’s say your interview went well, and you landed the gig.
 Well done!
 Now, get to work sorting out the logistics of your sit.